tscar-1/CMPT-456-FitTracker/README.md

 All dependencies are can be downloaded at the links above or pulled from this repo's src/lib folder.

-## Setting up Dependencies

-Download the dependency jar files and in the NetBeans Projects pane, right click on the FitTracker 'Libraries' folder and click 'Add JAR/Folder', and then add the respective JAR files.
+To set up dependencies, download the dependency jar files and in the NetBeans Projects pane, right click on the FitTracker 'Libraries' folder and click 'Add JAR/Folder', and then add the respective JAR files.